mcculloughembedded/blog/src/content/blog/other-musical-walk.md

 That's because it's pretty difficult to write down sound.

 We've written out all the major scales using flats, sharps, double flats and double sharps.
-We could continue on this non-sensical notational journey but that wouldn't get us any further to the 'normal' Circle of 5ths.
+We could continue on this non-sensical notational journey, but that wouldn't get us any further to the 'normal' Circle of 5ths.

 Let's go clockwise around the circle, listing all the notes in both their sharp and flat variants.
 |          |     |     |     |     |     |     |     |     |     |     |     |     |